affrangi/affrangi.github.io/_pages/alumni.md

 ---
-layout: page
+layout: alumni
 permalink: /alumni/
 title: alumni
+description: See a list of former students and postdocs who have worked with me.
 nav: true
-nav_order: 5
+nav_order: 6
-description: See a list of former students and postdocs who have worked with me.
+image_circular: true
 ---